Skip to Content

 Where should I start if I feel overwhelmed?

 Start small.
-Set a timer for 20 minutes and focus on one category, like shoes, workout clothes, or tops.
-Momentum builds quickly once you start seeing progress.
+Set a 15 or 20-minute timer and focus on one category, such as shoes, workout clothes, or tops.
+Momentum builds quickly once you see progress, and you do not need to finish everything in one session.

-How do I know if something is worth keeping?
+How do I know if something is worth keeping even if I don’t wear it often?

 Letting Go Isn’t Giving Up

 If this process feels surprisingly emotional, you’re not imagining it.
-Letting go of clothes often means letting go of versions of ourselves and that takes more than a donation bag.
+Letting go of clothes often means letting go of versions of ourselves, and that can feel heavier than the physical task.

-Over on Substack, I wrote more about the emotional weight we carry in our closets and how making space has helped me feel more like myself again.
+And if you want to explore the emotional side of this more deeply, I wrote an essay on Substack about the weight we carry in our closets and how making space helped me feel more like myself again.

 Never Miss a Post